camoag/omni-sdk/docs/usage/api_client.md

 ### GET, POST, PUT, DELETE
 There are methods available for making RESTful requests without having to deal with configuring the base url or authentication.
-The `path` argument for these methods should be the url path following but including `api/`
+The `path` argument for these methods should be the url path starting from `http://<OMNI_DOMAIN>/api`

 ```python title="RESTful Requests"